 Be sure your child has all the tools needed to do his or her best – a desk, a chair, good lighting, necessary school supplies (paper, pencils, pens, calculators, computers, rulers, compasses, protractors, paper clips, note pads, etc.) and, most important, a quiet place to work.

 6. Let them figure things out on their own.

 Have your children think about problems at length before asking you for help.
-Remember that every time you tell a student an answer to a question, you have deprived that student of the opportunity to figure out the answer on his or her own.
+Remember that every time you tell a student an answer to a question or otherwise offer too much homework help, you have deprived that student of the opportunity to figure out the answer on his or her own.
 At the same time, it is appropriate to help a student who has made a legitimate, but unsuccessful, effort to learn something without assistance.

 7. Teach proper reading comprehension skills.